 Rotary is proud to partner with Shakespeare Schools Festival

-Shakespeare Schools Festival thanks all Rotary members who have supported them and the schools who participate in the festival each year.
+Shakespeare Schools Foundation thanks all Rotary members who have supported them and the schools who participate in the Festival each year.

 In 2015, Northwood Interact club performed Twelfth Night at the 600-seat Beck Theatre in Hayes, while Coed Cae Interact club gave A Midsummer Night’s Dream a 21st century twist, all with the help of Rotary volunteers.

-One lucky SSF group even performed extracts from their productions at the 2016 Rotary Conference in Bournemouth (above) with the support of Call the Midwife star and SSF Patron, Jenny Agutter OBE.
+One lucky SSF group even performed extracts from their Festival productions at the 2016 Rotary Conference in Bournemouth with the support of Call the Midwife star and SSF Patron, Jenny Agutter OBE.

 You can support your community by buying tickets for your local performance and ensuring that every child performs to a full and engaged audience.

 After months of preparation, children in your area are getting ready to take to the stage to share their achievements.
 For many, it will be their first experience in a theatre, let alone to perform in one.
-As partners to Shakespeare Schools Festival we want to make sure that their first experience is as special as possible and that their performance is truly celebrated.
+As partners to Shakespeare Schools Foundation, l we want to make sure that their first experience is as special as possible and that their Festival performance is truly celebrated.

 Find a Shakespeare Schools Festival performance near you and contact theatres for tickets.